-Relay Broadcast Report can be printed at the MFC used as the Relay Station for all Relay Broadcasts.
-Also, when the MFC is used with the Brother Network PC Fax software the MFC is acting as a Relay Station for fax transmissions from the network so a Relay Report can also be printed for confirmation of sent network faxes.
+Relay Broadcast Report can be printed at the machine used as the Relay Station for all Relay Broadcasts.
+Also, when the machine is used with the Brother Network PC Fax software the machine is acting as a Relay Station for fax transmissions from the network so a Relay Report can also be printed for confirmation of sent network faxes.
 (For US / Canada only)

-Its primary function is to print reports of Relay Broadcasts from external sources through the MFC.
+Its primary function is to print reports of Relay Broadcasts from external sources through the machine.
 Please note that this is not possible without the consent of the Relaying Station as permission in the form of Relay Domain has to be given to external parties.

 - 1 Press Menu, 6, 5, 3.

-- 2 Press or to select On or Off.
+- 2 Press or to select on or off.

 - 3 Press Set.

 - 4 Press Stop/Exit.